Kruchy1980/codewars-excercises/Excercises_List/1.Fundamentals/List-of-Excercises.md

 ### Excercise 103 - Convert number to reversed array of digits

 ### Excercise 104 - You only need one - Beginner

+### Excercise 105 - If you can't sleep, just count sheep!!